 Top view of the pre-war version of the Gelto with collapsible lens fully extended.

 Side by side comparison of the Picny and the Gelto, the former slightly smaller than the latter, but otherwise nearly identical.
+It is hard to believe these were made by different companies.

 The New Gelto 3x4 had a removable back and base plate instead of the removable top plate of the earlier Gelto models.
 The turning key to open the back was located on the bottom plate.
 Otherwise the construction was very similar to the earlier model, including the shutter which was still marked Gelto D-III.
 The metal work was finished with chrome instead of nickel like the earlier model.